Sure, they look cool. But here is why tattoos can be dangerous to your health

 By Diane Small

-In fact, today, it seems like everyone and their aunt Selma has a tattoo somewhere, and despite (or because of?) the fact that getting inked is now anything but rebellious, this trend is far from slowing down.
+In fact, today, it seems like everyone and their aunt Selma has a tattoo somewhere.
+And despite (or because of?) the fact that getting inked is now anything but rebellious, this trend is far from slowing down.

-Anyone with half a brain knows you need to get tattooed by a professional who uses clean, new needles – otherwise you risk hepatitis, HIV and other serious infections.
+Anyone with half a brain knows you need to get tattooed by a professional who uses clean, new needles.
+Otherwise you risk hepatitis, HIV and other serious infections.
 While most people are very careful about the needles, who ever considers the ink?

 What Doctors See May Surprise You